AllStarLink/ASL3-Manual/docs/voter/voter-gps.md

 If you are having odd loss of lock issues (or can't get/maintain lock), consider you may have interference to your GPS antenna from strong RF nearby.
 A note from Jesse Lloyd:

 ```
-I also had crazy problems with poor signal on my GPS when I set it up sitting in a window, and once installed at site I had the GPS antenna maybe 6 ft from the VHF antenna, and after some troubleshooting found it was getting swamped with RF and loosing lock.
+I also had crazy problems with poor signal on my GPS when I set it up sitting in a window, and once installed at site I had the GPS antenna maybe 6 ft from the VHF antenna, and after some troubleshooting found it was getting swamped with RF and losing lock.

 I found the debug setting of 32 useful in the RTCM, you can see a hex output of the GPS status.
 ```